 p.s. #3 - I would greatly appreciate it if you would pray for this One Year Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Bible.org's commentary on today's readings in Matthew chapter 20 titled "Workers in the Vineyard" is at this link.
+Bible.org's commentary on today's readings in Philippians titled "Paul's Perspective on Perfectionism" is at this link.

 p.s.
 Download our monthly Small Group study notes for our One Year Bible readings at this link.